• Skip to primary navigation

 7. QPR or QR = Quick Pressure Release or Quick Release

-When the pressure cooking is done, release the pressure by moving the pressure valve to venting position.
+When the pressure cooking is done, release the pressure by moving the pressure valve to the venting position.
 Wait for the pin to drop before opening the instant pot.

 Quick release is not recommended for foods with large quantities of liquid, as food can splatter out with steam.